singhsuhaani/Campfire_Song_SBSP/README.md

 Sitting by the fire, we all hold hands
 Hand in hand and hand in hand
 Stars in the sky, from dawn to dusk
+We cheer, we cheer, we cheer
+Our C-A-M-P-F-I-R-E S-O-N-G song
+Make it all seem okay....